Warning: Suicidal Thoughts & Behaviors

-TRINTELLIX has not been evaluated for use in pediatric patients.
+- TRINTELLIX is not approved for use in pediatric patients.

-Hypersensitivity: Hypersensitivity to vortioxetine or any components of the TRINTELLIX formulation.
-Angioedema has been reported in patients treated with TRINTELLIX.
+- Hypersensitivity: Hypersensitivity to vortioxetine or any component of the TRINTELLIX formulation.
+Hypersensitivity reactions including anaphylaxis, angioedema, and urticaria have been reported in patients treated with TRINTELLIX.

 WARNINGS AND PRECAUTIONS

-Serotonin Syndrome: The development of a potentially life-threatening serotonin syndrome has been reported with serotonergic antidepressants (SNRIs, SSRIs, and others), including TRINTELLIX, when used alone but more often when used concomitantly with other serotonergic drugs (including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, and St. John's Wort), and with drugs that impair metabolism of serotonin (in particular, MAOIs, both those intended to treat psychiatric disorders and also others, such as linezolid and intravenous methylene blue).
-Serotonin syndrome symptoms may include mental status changes (eg, agitation, hallucinations, delirium, and coma), autonomic instability (eg, tachycardia, labile blood pressure, dizziness, diaphoresis, flushing, hyperthermia), neuromuscular symptoms (eg, tremor, rigidity, myoclonus, hyperreflexia, incoordination), seizures, and/or gastrointestinal symptoms (eg, nausea, vomiting, diarrhea).
-If such symptoms occur, discontinue TRINTELLIX and any concomitant serotonergic agents, and initiate supportive symptomatic treatment.
-If concomitant use of TRINTELLIX is clinically warranted, patients should be made aware of and monitored for potential increased risk for serotonin syndrome, particularly during treatment initiation and dose increases.
+- Serotonin Syndrome: The development of a potentially life-threatening serotonin syndrome has been reported with serotonergic antidepressants, including TRINTELLIX, when used alone but more often when used concomitantly with other serotonergic drugs (including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, and St. John's Wort), and with drugs that impair metabolism of serotonin (in particular, MAOIs, both those intended to treat psychiatric disorders and also others, such as linezolid and intravenous methylene blue).
+Serotonin syndrome symptoms may include mental status changes (e.g., agitation, hallucinations, delirium, and coma), autonomic instability (e.g., tachycardia, labile blood pressure, dizziness, diaphoresis, flushing, hyperthermia), neuromuscular symptoms (e.g., tremor, rigidity, myoclonus, hyperreflexia, incoordination), seizures, and/or gastrointestinal symptoms (e.g., nausea, vomiting, diarrhea).
+Monitor patients for emergence of serotonin syndrome.
+If concomitant use of serotonergic antidepressants, including TRINTELLIX, is clinically warranted, make patients aware of a potential increased risk for serotonin syndrome, particularly during treatment initiation and dose increases.
+If symptoms occur, immediately discontinue TRINTELLIX and any concomitant serotonergic agents, and initiate supportive symptomatic treatment.

-Activation of Mania/Hypomania: Activation of mania/hypomania can occur with antidepressant treatment.
-Prior to initiating treatment with an antidepressant, screen patients for bipolar disorder.
-As with all antidepressants, use TRINTELLIX cautiously in patients with a history or family history of bipolar disorder, mania, or hypomania.
+- Activation of Mania/Hypomania: In patients with bipolar disorder, treating a depressive episode with TRINTELLIX or another antidepressant may precipitate a mixed/manic episode.
+Prior to initiating treatment with TRINTELLIX, screen patients for any personal or family history of bipolar disorder, mania, or hypomania.

-Hyponatremia: Hyponatremia has occurred as a result of serotonergic drugs and in many cases, appears to be the result of the syndrome of inappropriate antidiuretic hormone secretion (SIADH).
+- Hyponatremia: Hyponatremia has occurred as a result of treatment with serotonergic drugs, including TRINTELLIX, and in many cases appears to be the result of the syndrome of inappropriate antidiuretic hormone secretion (SIADH).
 Elderly patients and patients taking diuretics or who are otherwise volume-depleted can be at greater risk.
-More severe or acute cases have included hallucination, syncope, seizure, coma, respiratory arrest, and death.
-Discontinue TRINTELLIX in patients with symptomatic hyponatremia and initiate appropriate medical intervention.
+Symptoms of hyponatremia include headache, difficulty concentrating, memory impairment, confusion, weakness, and unsteadiness, which can lead to falls.
+More severe and/or acute cases have included hallucination, syncope, seizure, coma, respiratory arrest, and death.
+Discontinue TRINTELLIX in patients with symptomatic hyponatremia and institute appropriate medical intervention.

-TRINTELLIX is indicated for the treatment of major depressive disorder in adults.
+TRINTELLIX is indicated for the treatment of Major Depressive Disorder (MDD) in adults.